Skip to main content

 The shot’s location is set by its scene, and by default the location’s active image is used as the reference for the first frame.
 If you’ve saved multiple views for that location, you can choose which one to use:

-• Enable show models (advanced options) to reveal the Location view selector
+• Enable Show Advanced Options to reveal the Location view selector

 • Pick a saved view, or leave it on Default (location active image)